KianBay/project-3/README.md

 # project-3

-#How to install
+### How to install

-First install the libraries required

-pip install paho-mqtt

-pip install mariadb

-pip install pandas

-pip install plotly
-Then clone the repository (git clone <link>)
+Clone the repo.

+Install the requirements,
+`pip install -r requirements.txt`

-#How to use
+### How to use

+For data collection,
-Open the mqtt_fetch.py file and edit the credentials to fit your database Should also edit the mqtt host you connect to, check IP of the broker for this
+open the mqtt_fetch.py file and edit the credentials to fit your database

-Run the main.py file and enjoy mass data collection.
+For displaying data/running webserver, run the app.py file